terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 <br>

 # **2 Core AI demos and concepts**

+Note: The latest architectures are not introducing anything radically different from the core AI functionality of these simple demos.
+I recently saw a video where one of the author's of the original paper "Attention is all you need" stated that no other ground-breaking architecture has appeared since the paper was pubished.

 <!--
   - **2.1 Core AI demos ([QS](/0-qs/))**.
 You need hands-on demo experience before you can really understand the core AI concepts.